pietrolc/pietrolc.github.io/_posts/2020-03-22-cpp-lambda-functions-usage.md

 ---
 id: 2576
-title: 'C++ Lambda functions: mastering this Swiss Army knife'
+title: 'C++ Lambda functions: typical usages'
 date: '2020-03-22T16:52:57+01:00'
 author: 'Pietro L. Carotenuto'
 excerpt: 'C++ Lambda functions are largely used for many different purposes.
 In this post, 3 different examples are proposed to show classical usage of lambda functions.'